 On Solgell Island, Professor Kusumi’s (Tadao Takashima) scientific team are about to embark on an experiment to control the weather.
 If successful, humanity can change uninhabitable corners of the world into fertile lands.
 But Solgell is no ordinary island, and is home to several man-sized praying mantises.
 When reporter Goro Maki (Akira Kubo) arrives unannounced and looking for a story, the team begrudgingly accept him.
-Goro claims to have found a young woman, Saeko (Beverly Maeda) living alone on the island, but the team are skeptical.
+Goro claims to have found a young woman, Saeko (Beverly Maeda) living alone on the island, but the team are sceptical.
 All is well until their experiment goes awry, making the island’s climate unbearable and exacerbating the growth of the mantises.
 The monstrous insects converge on a rocky hill and uncover a giant egg.
 An infant Godzilla seems to hatch, and it’s not long before the parent comes ashore…

 Jun Fukuda’s direction is very impressive.
 The story is told with great pace, and many of the film’s first scenes wonderfully establish three things: the tropical locale, the mood of the scientists, and the dangers of the island.
 Fukuda draws a lot from his cast, as much is conveyed even when off-screen.
-A particularly effective moment occurs when the on-edge Furukawa (Yoshio Tsuchiya in a brilliantly blunt performance) and easy-going Morio (Kenji Sahara) spot a giant mantis.
+A particularly effective moment occurs when the on-edge Furukawa (Yoshio Tsuchiya, in a brilliantly blunt performance) and easy-going Morio (Kenji Sahara) spot a giant mantis.
 We don’t see it, but we hear it and we see Furukawa and Morio watch intensely as the unseen menace creeps by.
 Their reactions are superb, instantly grabbing you with the mystery of the moment.
 Tsuchiya’s and Sahara’s performances are so good because they’re not surprised to see it, just tense.
 They’ve seen it before, and that adds such depth to the opening.
 Within a few minutes, you’ve learned a lot about the island and the effect it’s had on the protagonists – a testament to Fukuda’s lively direction.

 The characters make for a great ensemble.
 Akira Kubo shines as Goro, and provides many witty moments because of his self-assured delivery.
 His expressions are great, adding a lovely touch of visual comedy.
 Tonally opposite is Yoshio Tsuchiya as Furukawa, slowly losing his patience (and his sanity) to the heat of the island.
-That it is he who protests to the continued experiments but who eventually becomes a vocal proponent of the team’s efforts during the climax makes for a wonderful piece of individual character development.
+That it is he who protests to the continued experiments, but who eventually becomes a vocal proponent of the team’s efforts during the climax, makes for a wonderful piece of individual character development.

 So many of the visuals are composed for maximum spectacle, such as when the mighty Godzilla comes ashore.
 We see Godzilla wade from the shore to the island’s tree line, as Furukawa and Fujisaki (Akihiko Hirata) flee in the foreground.
-Such scale is achieved here in the distance at which Yamada places Godzilla and the humans.
+Immense scale is achieved in the distance at which special effects director Sadamasa Arikawa places Godzilla and the humans.